Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

     ./ffmpeg_transcode_plus_scale_low_latency.sh <1080p60 h264 clip>

 This example is the same as #6, which is a full transcode pipeline (decode, scale, encode), saving the scaled outputs into the files :file:`/tmp/xil_ll_xcode_scale_<reso>.mp4`.
-This differs in that is is a "low latency" version, which removes the B-frames, and reduces the lookahead.
-This, in short, decreases the latency at the cost of visual quality.
+This differs in that is a "low latency" version, which removes the B-frames, and reduces the lookahead.
+This decreases the latency at the cost of video quality.

 This example will output corrupt data if you provide an input file that contains B-Frames.

+The command included in the script doesn't handle the audio channel of the input video.
+For an example of how to include audio in the output streams, refer to the example commented out at the bottom of the script and to the section of the documentation about :ref:`Mapping Audio Streams <mapping-audio-streams>`.

 **Command Line**::

-    ffmpeg -c:v mpsoc_vcu_h264 -entropy_buffers_count 2 -low_latency 1 -i $1 \
+    ffmpeg -c:v mpsoc_vcu_h264 -low_latency 1 -i $1 \
     -filter_complex "multiscale_xma=outputs=4: \
     out_1_width=1280: out_1_height=720: out_1_rate=full:   \
     out_2_width=848:  out_2_height=480: out_2_rate=half:   \